Aim of this information

 Applying for an ‘ordinary’ course

 Under the Rehabilitation of Offenders Act 1974, once your caution/conviction is spent you won’t need to disclose it if you’re applying for the majority of university courses (for example, any course which wouldn’t involve working with children or vulnerable adults).
-To find out whether you’re conviction is spent, use our disclosure calculator or see our ‘Is it spent?’ poster.
+To find out whether your conviction is spent, use our disclosure calculator or see our ‘Is it spent?’ poster.

 If your conviction is unspent but doesn’t fall into one of the relevant offence categories, then you don’t need to disclose it.